Jst3r/Jst3r/README.md

 ## 🚀 About Me:
 - 💻 Student at **1337 | 42 Network**, learning **C** and exploring **Rust**.
-- 📚 Passionate about technical books and continuous learning.
+- 📚 Passionate about low-level programming.
--
 ---

 ## 🏆 Projects: